twisteroidambassador/ptadapter/README.md

 In particular, these provided files contain matching keys so an `obfs4` clients can authenticate and talk to the server.
-**DO NOT use those keys for your own servers!** For `obfs4`, you *do not* need to specify keys in the configuration file.
-Just make sure the states directory is persistent and writable.
-After first run, the server will save its keys to the states directory and read it from there for future runs.
-It will also write the appropriate client parameters there.
+**DO NOT use those keys for your own servers!** For `obfs4`, you *do not* need to specify keys in the server configuration file.
+Make sure the states directory is persistent and writable and after first run, the server will save its keys to the states directory and read it from there for future runs.
+It will also write the appropriate client parameters there, in `obfs4_bridgeline.txt`.
+The parameters can then be copied into the client's configuration file.

 ## Some notes